MoIRA: Modular Instruction Routing Architecture for Multi-Task Robotics: Related Work

-To bridge the gap between perception and action, recent work extends VLMs into vision-language-action (VLA) models.
+\textbf{Foundation models for VLA control.} The emergence of VLMs has shifted the paradigm in robotic perception and planning.
+Models such as PaLI-Gemma \cite{steiner2024paligemma2familyversatile}, LLaVA \cite{liu2023visualinstructiontuning}, and Qwen-VL \cite{bai2023qwenvlversatilevisionlanguagemodel} demonstrate impressive multimodal grounding capabilities.
+While not trained for control, these models have inspired a new class of instruction-conditioned control architectures.
+To bridge the gap between perception and action, recent work extends VLMs into VLA models.
 These architectures integrate visual-language encoders with control heads, supporting end-to-end policy learning from natural language instructions.
-Examples include RT-2 \cite{brohan2023rt2visionlanguageactionmodelstransfer} and the RT-X family \cite{embodimentcollaboration2024openxembodimentroboticlearning}, which are trained on large-scale robot datasets and achieve generalization across tasks.
-OpenVLA \cite{kim2024openvlaopensourcevisionlanguageactionmodel} and MiniVLA \cite{belkhale2024minivla} focus on smaller, instruction-following backbones, while $\pi_0$ \cite{black2024pi0visionlanguageactionflowmodel} and GR00t-N1 \cite{nvidia2025gr00tn1openfoundation} support scalable deployment through modular and embodiment-aware control heads.
-These models commonly use datasets like Open-X Embodiment (OXE) \cite{embodimentcollaboration2024openxembodimentroboticlearning} and Ego4D \cite{grauman2022ego4dworld3000hours} to align multimodal inputs with action trajectories.

-While VLAs are powerful generalists, their monolithic design often results in inefficiencies when scaled to diverse task domains.
-They may suffer from overfitting to frequent patterns, struggle with rare or fine-grained instructions, and require extensive resources during inference.
-These limitations motivate the development of modular alternatives that preserve generalization while enabling efficient task-level adaptation.
+Examples include RT-2 \cite{brohan2023rt2visionlanguageactionmodelstransfer} and the RT-X family \cite{embodimentcollaboration2024openxembodimentroboticlearning}.
+OpenVLA \cite{kim24openvla} and MiniVLA \cite{belkhale2024minivla} focus on smaller, instruction-following backbones, while Physical Intelligence $\pi_0$ \cite{black2024pi0visionlanguageactionflowmodel} and NVIDIA Gr00t-N1 \cite{nvidia2025gr00tn1openfoundation} support scalable deployment through modular control heads.
+While VLAs are powerful generalists, their monolithic design often results in inefficiencies when scaled to diverse task domains, motivating the development of modular alternatives that preserve generalization while enabling efficient task-level adaptation.

-\textbf{Modularity and mixture-of-experts in robotic control.} Mixture-of-Experts (MoE) frameworks provide a natural structure for modularization.
-Initially proposed for adaptive function decomposition \cite{6797059}, MoEs have been extensively adopted in large-scale NLP and are now gaining traction in robotics for task specialization and efficiency \cite{Cai_2025}.
-Their appeal lies in sparse expert activation, which allows scaling while keeping inference efficient.